EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 Out of the box:

   - /dev/hda is the NAND flash.
-You get about 2.5MB of usable space.
+The system is configured for a 2MB flash chip, which gives you a root filesystem of 1279kB.
-  - /dev/hdb isthe SD cards.
+  - /dev/hdb is the SD card.
+This is only probed on startup --- you can't hot swap it.

 Connect the SD card to the following pins: